boschglobal/locator_ros_bridge/bosch_locator_bridge/README.md

 This package provides a [ROS 2] interface to the [Rexroth ROKIT Locator].
 It translates ROS 2 messages to the ROKIT Locator API (as described in the ROKIT Locator API documentation) and vice versa.
-It also allows to control the ROKIT Locator software via ROS 2 service calls.
+It also allows to control the ROKIT Locator via ROS 2 service calls.

 The package has been tested under [ROS 2] Foxy and Ubuntu 20.04.
 The bridge is compatible with ROKIT Locator version 1.2.1.